 Where they should improve

-Pricing is the main reason why we’re not so keen on HubSpot’s automations.
-If you’re really serious about omnichannel marketing automation, HubSpot offers a very pricey Professional plan, but you’re looking at paying the following very high monthly fees: $890/month (2,000 marketing contacts and 1 million non-marketing contacts).
-You’re also required to pay very steep onboarding fees.
-The good thing is that you can have up to 300 workflows.
+- If you’re really serious about omnichannel marketing automation, HubSpot offers the Professional plan, but you’re looking at paying the following very high monthly fees: $890/month (2,000 marketing contacts and 1 million non-marketing contacts)

 Note that you'll only be able to set up a total of 10 automated email marketing actions on the Marketing Starter plan, and the same goes for form automations.